-This is the instructor’s resource page for ENCE 3610L, Soil Mechanics Laboratory, at the University of Tennessee at Chattanooga.
+This is the instructor’s legacy resource page for ENCE 3610L, Soil Mechanics Laboratory, at the University of Tennessee at Chattanooga.
 Use subject to the terms and conditions of this site.

 Course Textbook and Other Free Resources